German Crumb Cake

 Leftovers and Storage

-Keep your Streuselkuchen fresh and delicious by placing the slices in an airtight container!
-Store the container in a cool, dark spot for the best possible flavor.
+STORE – Keep your Streuselkuchen fresh and delicious by placing the slices in an airtight container!
+Store the container in a cool, dark spot for the best flavor.
+It will stay fresh for up to 3 days at room temperature.

-Bonus Step: To keep the cake slices fresh and moist, you can also wrap them in plastic wrap and then store the wrapped pieces in an airtight container.
-Wrapping them in plastic wrap will prevent moisture from escaping.
+Bonus Step: To keep the cake slices fresh and moist, wrap them in plastic wrap and store the pieces in an airtight container.
+The plastic wrap will prevent moisture from escaping.

-You might be wondering if you should store this cake in the fridge.
-I don't recommend it for this type of cake because the cake becomes a bit soggy and stale.
+You might wonder if you should store this cake in the fridge.
+I don’t recommend it for this type of cake because it can become soggy and stale.

-Glazed Lemon Sponge Cake - sweet and tangy German lemon sheet cake
+Glazed Lemon Sheet Cake – sweet and tangy

 Ingredients